All Episodes

 And I had the second interview with her.

-I mean, that this is their how deep their hatred now goes towards Donald Trump.
+And I mean, it really is, I mean, this is how deep their hatred now goes towards Donald Trump.

-That you know, if they got Stormy Daniels, we're gonna I I mean, let's just go back.
+You know, if they got Stormy Daniels, we're going to, I mean, let's just go back.

 Let's play how obsessed CNN in particular is with Stormy Daniels because this represents everything that I've been saying about five specific forces against this president.